copremesis/api_braintree/api.md

     many many times this is the case and there may not be an existing ruby solution.

-    As a software professional you will discover how to interpret other code or convert solutions from one language to ruby ... hence hopefully become a gem author and make help make our community a wonderful place to cook
+    As a software professional you will discover how to interpret other code or convert solutions from one language to ruby ... hence hopefully become a gem author and help make our community a wonderful place to cook

   otherwise each existing API if using REST will have documentation detail messages (endpoints)